-Well Newcastle Gateshead is one of the pathfinders of Well North, a Public Health England funded initiative across ten areas in the North of England to improve the health of the poorest people fastest.
-Well North’s underlying principle is that social and economic inequalities lead to poor health.
+Well Newcastle Gateshead is one of the pathfinders of Well North, a Public Health England funded initiative across 10 areas in the North of England to improve the health of the poorest people fastest and transform local communities into places where people can live, work and thrive.

 - Aspire – looking at mental health, low self-esteem and social isolation in estates; connecting central cultural venues, local community arts organisations, place based voluntary organisations and local people to existing community assets in order to enhance cohesion, skills, employment opportunities and aspirations.

-In Felling and Inner West Newcastle we are focusing on working with children aged 2-7, their parents and grandparents with the aim of improving school readiness and in Byker and Chopwell we will tackle social isolation, mental health and low self-esteem in adults.
+In Felling and Inner West Newcastle, we are focusing on working with children aged two to seven, along with their parents and grandparents, with the aim of improving school readiness.
+In Byker and Chopwell we aim to tackle social isolation, mental ill-health, and low self-esteem in adults.

 Participation and Funding

 We have secured £1 million from Gateshead Council, Newcastle City Council, and Public Health England over three years to deliver an exciting programme to meet our vision.